Lori Lightfoot: COVID-19 pandemic

 In early April, Lightfoot began to draw criticism for perceived hypocrisy and opacity in relation to the city's pandemic response.
 When Lightfoot was found to have gotten her hair cut in violation of the state's stay-at-home order, she argued that she was justified in doing so, saying, "I'm the public face of this city.
 I'm on national media and I'm out in the public eye."
 Lightfoot also courted controversy in defending her support for the suspension of Freedom of Information Act response deadlines.
 The mayor invoked the Old Testament to contend that FOIA requests diverted municipal employees from lifesaving duties: "I'm mindful of the fact that we're in the Pesach season, the angel of death that we all talk about is the Passover story, that angel of death is right here in our midst every single day."
 In response, the digital-rights group Electronic Frontier Foundation awarded Lightfoot the tongue-in-cheek "Pharaoh Prize for Deadline Extensions."
 Lightfoot was further scrutinized for her decision to issue new restrictions, including a stay-at-home advisory, on November 12, as she had been seen days earlier at a large gathering celebrating Joe Biden's election victory.

+On December 21, 2021, Lighfoot announced the beginning of a vaccine passport for indoor venues in the city of Chicago, while implementing a testing requirement for employees.
+The mandate applied anyone over the age of 5.
+Separately city employees were forced to be vaccinated, inciting mass non-compliance from the police department and other city employees.
+The city sued Chicago's Fraternal Order of Police, alleging John Catanzara of encouraging a legal work stoppage and later dropped its lawsuit.
+A judge had suspended a December 2022 deadline for the mandate and the Illinois Labor Relations Board twice ruled that the city violated employees collective bargaining rights.
+Non-police department city employees who were fired were ordered reinstated by an administrative judge in 2023.